Leave Policy in the Philippines

 Maternity Leave

-• Female employees in the Philippines with at least one year of service are entitled to 105 calendar days of maternity leave.
+• Female employees in the Philippines are entitled to 105 calendar days of paid maternity leave for live childbirth under RA 11210 (Expanded Maternity Leave Law), regardless of length of service.

-• Single mothers are entitled to 120 calendar days of maternity leave.
+• Single mothers are entitled to an additional 15 days, for a total of 120 calendar days of maternity leave.

-• Employees who have made at least three monthly contributions to the Social Security System (SSS) within the 12 months before childbirth or miscarriage will receive a daily maternity leave benefit equal to 100% of their average daily salary.
+• Eligible employees receive a daily maternity leave benefit equal to 100% of their average daily salary.

-• The employer will make the initial payment and be reimbursed by the SSS up to a maximum of PHP 70,000.
+• The employer makes the initial payment and is reimbursed by the SSS up to a maximum of PHP 70,000.

 • Mothers have the option to take an additional 30 days of unpaid maternity leave.